jadsonjs/software-tests/README.md

 # software-tests
-Repository for Tests of software
+This repository has some examples of project for software testing

-Implementation of some Tests of Software using Junit and Spring Boot
+Implementation of some software testing using Junit and Spring Boot

   - Unit Tests
   - Integration Tests